bhunut-adobe/UST-Install-Scripts/README.md

 <code>(New-Object System.Net.WebClient).DownloadFile("url-here","${PWD}\inst.ps1"); .\inst.ps1 <b>-cleanpy</b>; rm -Force .\inst.ps1;</code>

 ### Ubuntu 12.04 +
-<b>This script is still under development, use at your own risk</b>
+<b>This script is still under development, additional setup may be required!!</b>

 For older versions (12.04), you may need to run this line first to enable the proper security protocols